Therapy for Trauma in NYC

 Symptoms of Trauma

-Unwanted memories, nightmares, or sudden emotional floods that hijack your day.
+Unwanted memories, nightmares, or sudden emotional floods that derail your day.

 Flashbacks & Intrusive Thoughts: